Recycling and Trash Collection

 Township residents are at liberty to choose a hauler unless otherwise specified through a Homeowners Association.
 The Greater Lebanon Refuse Authority provides a list of haulers permitted to operate within the Township.

 opens in a new windowTownship Ordinance 120 requires residents, businesses, and institutions to separate all noted recyclables from their trash.
-All haulers are required to collect the materials listed below.
+All haulers must collect the materials listed below.
 Commercial, institutional, or industrial establishments must also separate and recycle high grade office paper.

 At North Londonderry Township Compost Facility

-North Londonderry Township has dumpsters available to all residents for corrugated cardboard, junk mail / mixed paper / paper board (e.g. cereal boxes) and newspaper.
+North Londonderry Township has dumpsters available to all residents for corrugated cardboard, newspaper, and paper / paperboard (e.g. cereal boxes).
 Do not bag or bind your items, deposit them freely.

 Magazines can be recycled in the Ronald McDonald House Charity collection container at the corner of E. Broad St. and N. Prince St.

 Collected by MXI INC – contracted through GLRA

 Dispose of old paint, lawn and garden chemicals, automotive fluids and more through this curbside collection service.
 For a $15.00 co-pay, Lebanon County residents may arrange for a home pick-up of hazardous household waste.
 There is a limit of one pick-up per household per year.

 The GLRA accepts a variety of electronics for FREE at its Electronics Recycling Center.
 The facility is located at 1805 Russell Road, Lebanon and available to residents and small businesses within Lebanon County.
 For a list of acceptable items and hours of operation, visit the GLRA website.